An experimental multiscale brain-modeling environment connecting anatomy, activity, and analysis workflows

 Brodmann Explorer was my first serious attempt at building neuroscience software.

-The project went through multiple versions, starting with early PySide6 interface experiments and growing into a more complete desktop prototype with 3D visualization, network views, plugin systems, time synchronization, synthetic EEG visualization, and reproducible pipeline concepts.
-I explored architecture for custom objects, tool configurations, and analysis pipelines, including early file formats for saving structured tool states and chaining workflows together.
+The project went through multiple versions, beginning with early PySide6 interface experiments and developing into a more complete desktop prototype.
+Across those versions, I explored 3D visualization, network views, plugin systems, global time synchronization, synthetic EEG visualization, custom object formats, and configurable analysis pipelines.

 Role: Architect, developer, designer